microsoft/azure-health-data-services-toolkit/samples/README.md

-# Azure Health Data Services SDK Samples
+# Azure Health Data Services Toolkit Samples

-These samples show how this SDK works for a few sample scenarios:
+These samples show how this toolkit works for a few sample scenarios:

 - **Quickstart**: A simple example showing how to setup, test, and deploy a custom operation.
-- **Feature Samples**: Small projects showing how a SDK feature works.
+- **Feature Samples**: Small projects showing how toolkit features works.
 Local only.

 ## Sample prerequisites